 Developing safe entries including submersion, travel up to 10 metres on the front and back, progress rotation skills and water safety knowledge.
 At this stage, the Swimmer will be assessed without the use of aids or support.

-Developing the understanding of buoyancy through a range of skills, refining kicking technique for all strokes, and swimming 10 metres to a given standard as directed by the ASA.
+Developing the understanding of buoyancy through a range of skills, refining kicking technique for all strokes, and swimming 10 metres to a given standard as directed by Swim England.